Kapolei, Hawaii: Transportation

 Ongoing road construction has not resolved continuing traffic problems.
 A Manawai Street-Kama‘aha Avenue extension was completed in August 2006 and helped to reduce congestion along Kamokila Boulevard and Farrington Highway.
 Kapolei Property Development began construction in January 2007 on a $2 million road to extend Kamokila Boulevard from Kapolei Parkway to Roosevelt Avenue.
 Kapolei Property Development recently contributed $6 million for a joint project with the State Department of Transportation for an additional freeway on-ramp.

 Although state and county governments and some of Hawaiʻi's largest companies have significant workplaces in Kapolei, population growth has far out-paced local job creation.
 A majority of Kapolei adults work in Honolulu, congesting the main traffic artery, Interstate H-1.
-In December 2006, the Honolulu City Council approved the Honolulu Rail Transit project, a fixed-guideway elevated rail system connecting Kapolei to Downtown Honolulu.
-In January 2007, Oʻahu residents saw an increase of 0.5 percent to the general excise tax to help cover the costs of construction of the system.
+In December 2006, the Honolulu City Council approved the Honolulu Rail Transit Project (now known as Skyline), a fixed-guideway elevated rail system connecting Kapolei to Downtown Honolulu.
+In January 2007, Oʻahu residents saw an increase of 0.5 percent to the general excise tax to help cover the system's construction costs.
 The project broke ground in East Kapolei on February 22, 2011.
-Work on the foundations for the concrete pillars began shortly after in Waipahu; work to install the pillars started in East Kapolei in April 2012, and the first phase of the project is expected to start service to Aloha Stadium in 2022.
+Work on the foundations for the concrete pillars began shortly after in Waipahu; work to install the pillars started in East Kapolei in April 2012, and the first phase of the project started service to Aloha Stadium on June 30, 2023.